Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 **Parameters**

 -   `callId` **[string][2]** ID of the call being acted on.
 -   `destination` **[string][2]** The user to transfer the call to.
+This destination should be in the form of: user@domain

 ### join

 Performs a "join" on two ongoing calls.
-This allows the current user to have a call with audio from the other two users.
+This allows the current user to establish a call with audio between two remote users.

-Both specified calls must be locally held.
+Both specified calls (between curent user and each of the remote users) must first be placed on hold locally.
    The "joined" call will be audio-only, even if either previous call had video.
 Video cannot be added to the "joined" call.
-Both remote participants will see their call be unheld, and will receive additional audio from other participants after the operation.
-Both calls for the current user will be ended.
+Both remote participants will see their call taken off hold, and will receive additional audio from other participants after the operation.
+Both calls for the current user will be ended after the operation.

 **Parameters**